iszczesniak/taw/actions1.md

 > understand how a cultural background influences the way children
 > learn.

-We make the cultural background, and the children the characters of the dependent clauses, and we express their actions with verbs.
+We make the cultural background and the children to be the characters of the dependent clauses, and we express their actions with verbs.
 We're using "how" twice, which is acceptable but rather inelegant:

 > Our schools have failed to teach basic skills because they do not
 > understand how a cultural background influences how children learn.